Snaacky/thewiki/docs/guides/playback.md

 - No decoding problems with a powerful CPU
 - The ability to use high-quality shaders that utilize your GPU to improve upscaling with [an external player of your choice](https://kodi.wiki/view/External_players)
 - Control using a normal keyboard and mouse or through an Android app like [Yatse](https://yatse.tv)
-- Your files will be scanned by Kodi.
-See [Kodi's documentation on scanning files without renaming them](https://kodi.wiki/view/Anime#Scanning_files_without_renaming_them)
+- Your files will be scanned by Kodi. *See [Kodi's documentation on scanning files without renaming them](https://kodi.wiki/view/Anime#Scanning_files_without_renaming_them)*

 +++ Intermediate

-- Works with a simple [SMB share](https://kodi.wiki/view/SMB) from your computer on the same network.
+- Works with a simple [SMB share](https://kodi.wiki/view/SMB) from your computer on the same network
-- Your files will be scanned by Kodi.
-See [Kodi's documentation on scanning files without renaming them](https://kodi.wiki/view/Anime#Scanning_files_without_renaming_them)
+- Your files will be scanned by Kodi. *See [Kodi's documentation on scanning files without renaming them](https://kodi.wiki/view/Anime#Scanning_files_without_renaming_them)*

 +++ Advanced

 - Transcoding support for videos
 - The ability to remotely stream content from devices outside your local network
-- Your files will be scanned by your media server and they must abide by your media server's folder structure and naming scheme
+- Your files will be scanned by your media server, abiding by your server's folder structure and naming scheme

 Transcoding is used as a last resort to deal with compatibility problems. *Direct play is always preferable to transcoding, which affects quality and uses CPU power on your server.
 See [Plex's article about transcoding](https://support.plex.tv/articles/200250387-streaming-media-direct-play-and-direct-stream).*